-When there are metallic surface states (i.e., surface states for which their 2D band dispersion relation crosses the Fermi energy E_F) of Shockley nature (lying in a 2D band gap containing E_F), the indirect interaction has a much slower decay, with n = 2 [94,195-199].
-Furthermore, the Fermi wavevector typically is much smaller than that of bulk states, so the period of the oscillation in real space is much larger.
-Perhaps the most familiar metallic surface on metals is that at the center of the surface Brillouin zone ($\overline{\Gamma}$) of the (111) surfaces of noble metals, which exist inside the necks of the Fermi surface, discussed in textbooks, e.g. [200].
-This is the state that produces the famous wave structure in Eigler's group's dramatic STM images [201] of atoms on metal surfaces.
-However, there is a less well-known metallic surface state on Cu(001), discovered relatively late (compared to other surface states) by Kevan [202]; it is centered at the zone-edge center \overline{X} rather than $\overline{\Gamma}$, and may provide a better explanation of the Frohn et al. results in the Redfield-Zangwill framework.
+When there are metallic surface states (i.e. surface states for which their 2D band dispersion relation crosses the Fermi energy E_F) of Shockley nature (lying in a 2D band gap containing E_F), the indirect interaction has a much slower decay, with n = 2 [Lau and Kohn 1978, Einstein 1996, Repp et al. 2000, Hyldgaard and Persson 2000, Knorr et al. 2002, Hyldgaard and Einstein 2005] Furthermore, the Fermi wavevector typically is much smaller than that of bulk states, so the period of the oscillation in real space is much larger.
+Perhaps the most familiar metallic surface on metals is that at the center of the surface Brillouin zone $(\overline{\Gamma})$ of the (111) surfaces of noble metals, which exist inside the necks of the Fermi surface, discussed in textbooks like Ashcroft and Mermin [1976].
+This is the state produces the famous wave structure in Eigler's group's dramatic STM images [Crommie et al. 1993] of atoms on metal surfaces.
+However, there is a less well known metallic surface state on Cu (001), discovered relatively late (compared to other surface states) by Kevan [1983], centered at the zone-edge center \bar{X} rather than $\bar{\Gamma}$, that may provide a better explanation of Frohn et al.'s results in the Redfield-Zangwill framework.
 For surface-state mediated interactions between steps, their formula indicates n = 3/2, comparable to the entropic and elastic repulsions.

-The effect of surface-state mediated interactions on TWDs was elucidated by Pai et al. [203] in combined experimental and theoretical examination of vicinal Ag(110), which has a metallic surface state centered at \overline{Y} , the middle of the shorter edge of the rectangular surface Brillouin zone [204].
+The effect of surface-state mediated interactions on TWDs was elucidated by Pai et al. [1994] in combined experimental and theoretical examination of vicinal Ag(110), which has a metallic surface state centered at \bar{Y} , the middle of the shorter edge of the rectangular surface Brillouin zone [Liu et al. 1984].
 In essence, the surface state introduces a second length scale, the Fermi wavelength λ_F , in addition to $\langle \ell \rangle$, with the major consequence that the TWD is no longer a function of the single scaled dimensionless variable s but depends also on $\langle \ell \rangle$.
-With a suitable model potential, Pai et al. [203] could then account for the different TWDs at a few different misorientations (i.e., mean step spacings).
+With a suitable model potential Pai et al. [1994] could then account for the different TWDs at a few different misorientations (i.e., mean step spacings).
 Indeed, to establish convincingly that this Friedel-like effect is significant, one must measure several different values of $\langle \ell \rangle$.
-While this paper has been cited with regard to other modifications of TWDs (cf. e.g., Refs [205,206]), I have found no other investigations of Friedel-like effects on TWDs for several misorientations of the same substance.
+While this paper has been cited with regards to other modifications of TWDs (cf. e.g., Mugarza et al. [2006] and Li et al. [2010]), I have found no other investigations of Friedel-like effects on TWDs for several misorientations of the same substance.

-Patrone and Einstein [207] discuss other issues related to possible anisotropic surface state dispersion as well as showing the insensitivity to the point in the surface Brillouin zone about which the state is centered.
+Patrone and Einstein [2012] discuss other issues related to possible anisotropic surface state dispersion as well as showing the insensitivity to the point in the surface Brillouin zone about which the state is centered.